AmatulBaasitAyomikun/-Healthcare-Business-Intelligence-Capstone/README.md

 | Insurance % | 95.18% | Calculated field |
 | Patient % | 4.82% | Calculated field |

-> **Note on filters:** Financial dashboards use the same inpatient + date filters as Dashboards 1 and 2, as confirmed by the project instructor.
+> **Note on filters:** Financial dashboards use the same inpatient + date filters as Dashboards 1 and 2.

 ### Charts Built